 Major and Minor

-Students in both the Major and Minor are encouraged to participate in a study-abroad program in Latin America (see the Office of International Programs for descriptions of such programs), and to have other travel, volunteer, or work experiences in Latin America as well.
+Students in both the Major and Minor are encouraged to participate in a study-abroad program in Latin America (see Penn Abroad for descriptions of such programs), and to have other travel, volunteer, or work experiences in Latin America as well.
 With a letter of permission from the College of Arts and Sciences, students also have access to Latin American courses at nearby Bryn Mawr College, Haverford College, and Swarthmore College.

-Students are encouraged to participate in scholarly extracurricular events and activities offered by organizations such as the Latin American and Latinx Studies Program, the International House, the Casa Hispanica in the Modern Languages College House, the University Museum, and the many Latinx student organizations of the Greenfield Intercultural Center.
+Students are encouraged to participate in scholarly extracurricular events and activities offered by organizations such as the Center for Latin American and Latinx Studies, Casa Latina, the Netter Center, including through its ABCS courses, Africana Studies, GSWS, the University Museum, and the many Latinx student organizations involved with the Greenfield Intercultural Center, Casa Latina, and CLALS.
 These organizations sponsor or co-sponsor speakers, symposia, and cultural events that enrich the course-work of Latin American Studies students.

-For more information about the Latin American and Latinx Studies Major or Minor, please see the Latin American and Latinx Studies Associate Director at the Latin American and Latinx Studies Office at 457 McNeil Bldg, 3718 Locust Walk.
-In Fall 2020, please contact the Associate Director Catherine Bartch with any questions you may have at firstname.lastname@example.org.
+For more information about the Latin American and Latinx Studies Major or Minor, please see the Latin American and Latinx Studies Associate Director at the Latin American and Latinx Studies Office at 457 McNeil Buildining, 3718 Locust Walk.
+You may also contact Associate Director Catherine Bartch at email@example.com.

 In order to request to apply for a Minor or Major, students should submit their requests through the Declare/Update Field of Study form available in Path@Penn.